 It then seems complicated but it's easy really.
 Enter the gate onto the drive of a property passing with the property on your left side.
 As you round the property the path you want is right in front of you through a stile in the hedge.
 There are a few paths here so don't be sidetracked.
 Go through here and cross the field to the large gate.
-Exit here and go straight across then turn right after the stile.
-Down the side of the field a short way and you exit to Bottle Lane.
+Exit here and go straight across then turn left after the gate.
+Down the side of the field to the end and turn right at the corner.
+Follow this path and track to the bottom, then follow the fence line left.
+Turn right onto the old tarmac drive and a after short way you exit to Bottle Lane.
 Turn left here.